CyberBust7 Tips To Spotting And Combating Cyber Crime For Businesses

 Analyze Logs for Suspicious Activity

-Businesses should audit and analyze security logs to detect suspicious or unusual behavior that could indicate a breach.
-Some examples include logins or application executions that happen after normal business hours.
+Businesses should audit and analyze security logs to detect suspicious or unusual behaviour that could indicate a breach.
+Some examples include logins or application executions that happen after regular business hours.

-Analysis is important for not only detecting and mitigating cyber security risks, but finding the source of vulnerability after a breach occurs.
-Logs provide a trail for a forensic situation to find the cause of the breach to inform future cyber security policies.
+An analysis is crucial for not only detecting and mitigating cyber security risks but also finding the source of vulnerability after a breach occurs.
+Logs provide a trail for a forensic situation to find the cause of the breach and inform future cyber security policies.

 4. Keep Systems Patched and Current